Western Electrical Contractors Association, Inc.

 If all of this sounds like it would work for you,

-Think you'd prefer being able to interact with an instructor and learn along with other students, on a schedule two evenings a week, including one onsite in-person lab on a Saturday?
+Think you'd prefer being able to interact with an instructor and learn along with other students?

 Read more >>

-In the lab-based course, Basic Motor Controls, Part 2, working on a motor controls training board with up to one other student partner, you will learn about and gain experience with:
+In this onsite, lab-based course, Basic Motor Controls Part 2, working on a motor controls training board with up to one other student partner, you will learn about and gain experience with:

 • Sequential starting of multiple motors